Which Graph Represents A Line With A Slope Of

 While the process of identifying a line with a specific slope might seem straightforward, here are some common mistakes to avoid:

-• Incorrectly Identifying Coordinates: Ensure that you accurately read the coordinates of the points from the graph.
+• Incorrectly Identifying Coordinates: see to it that you accurately read the coordinates of the points from the graph.
 Double-check the x and y values to avoid errors.

 • Reversing the Slope Formula: Always remember the correct order of the slope formula: m = (y₂ - y₁) / (x₂ - x₁).
 Switching the numerator and denominator will result in the inverse of the actual slope.